 Canoe and Kayak

-Ever-evolving Charles River Canoe and Kayak now offers stand up paddleboarding, from rentals, to first time instruction, to advanced skills training.
+The ever-evolving company, Charles River Canoe and Kayak now offers stand up paddleboarding, from rentals to first-time instruction, to advanced skills training.
 Their skyline paddle tour from Kendall Square, Cambridge is highly recommended.
 If you are new to the sport, general manager Mark Jacobson suggests trying a Downwinder, a highly stable touring board.
 “Downwinders can be a fun for experienced paddlers, but for the first time come out early in the morning on a calm day so you can get comfortable on the board before you have to learn how to handle wind and waves,” he says.